 Creation of UEFA Club Competitions SA

-The purpose of the Company is to provide professional services to UEFA in order to ensure that the commercial rights to the UEFA club competitions are managed and exploited in the most efficient and effective manner.
+The purpose of UCC SA is to undertake the business matters relating to the UEFA club competitions in a manner which ensures that the commercial rights to the UEFA club competitions are managed and exploited in the most efficient and effective manner to the benefit of the entire European football system.

 MORE INFLUENCE THROUGH UEFA CLUB COMPETITIONS COMMITTEE